ericgitonga/utilities/mpeg-sorter/README.md

 - `folder`: Path to the directory containing the media files to sort (required)
 - `--unknown`: Creates an "unknown" subdirectory for files that can't be identified (optional)
+- `--workers`: Maximum number of concurrent workers to use (default: uses CPU count)

 ## Examples